SWC-OSG-Workshop/general/novice/DHTC/07-dagman.md

 by invoking the *tutorial* command.

 ~~~
-tutorial namd-DAGMan
+tutorial dagman-namd
-cd ~/osg-namd-DAGMan
+cd tutorial-dagman-namd
 ~~~

-The directory "~/osg-name-DAGMan" contains all the neccessary files.
+The directory "tutorial-dagman-namd" contains all the neccessary files.
 The file "linear.dag" is the DAGMan script.
-The files "namd_run_dag0.submit, ..." are the HTCondor script files that execute the files "namd_run_dag0.sh,...".
+The files "namd_run_job0.submit, ..." are the HTCondor script files that execute the files "namd_run_job0.sh,...".

 Now we submit the DAGMan script on OSG.